ddrachau/eternity/additional-files/documents/deployment.md

 After a successful deployment you can access the application at:

 * http://localhost:8080/eternity
+* https://localhost:8443/eternity (if you configured the WildFly to use SSL)
 * If you installed the initial data, you can login as admin via `admin:pw`